pvto/pvto.github.io/_posts/2015-08-27-animated-gif-from-konte-render.md

 (command line graphics conversion tool).

-After following through, you will have put together this:
+We will put together this:

 ![konte-render-result](/assets/img/animated-gif-from-konte-render/konte-render-result.gif)

-(You can then replace the texture and change the artifact shape if you like, but I'll leave that to an excercise :)
+(You can replace the texture and change the artifact shape if you like, but I'll leave that to an excercise :)

 So, let's get that gif out of the viewport.